Find resources about the UN in the Library Catalogue using a subject search. Some examples are:

 Other general resources

 Basic facts about the United Nations, Department of Public Information, print issues are held to 2000.
-The latest edition is available online and also through the Library's subscription to UN iLibrary.
+The latest edition is available through the Library's subscription to UNiLibrary.
+You can access UNiLibrary by visiting our eResources portal and searching for this resource under the Browse eResources tab.